AnOpenSauceDev/AnOpenSauceDev/README.md

-I make random stuff, mostly minecraft stuff for now.
+I make random stuff, mostly minecraft for now.
+I'm only on GitHub currently.

 (Not actually associated with William Osman or the Open Sauce event, just a coincidence)